-Ground-based magnetometry has been a staple for environmental geophysics for decades.
+20 Ground-based magnetometry has been a staple for environmental geophysics for decades.
 The method has enjoyed extensive use in unexploded ordnance (UXO) (e.g. Billings, 2004; Barrow and Nelson, 1998) and archaeology (e.g. Linford et al., 2007), with a number of other additional applications such as utility detection, geologic investigations, environmental surveys, engineering studies, and others (Nabighian et al., 2005).

-In many cases, simple but accurate detection of a large anomaly is sufficient, for example finding capped, abandoned wells (Kaminski et al., 2018).
+In many cases, simple but accurate detection of a large anomaly is sufficient, for example finding capped, abandoned wells

+25 (Kaminski et al., 2018).
 Other applications, such as in multipole expansion in UXO discrimination (Sanchez et al., 2008) or detailed archaeological investigations, require densely sampled data of high quality.
 Often, the area of interest in these surveys is large, requiring an efficient acquisition scheme.

 There are many commercial turn-key magnetometer systems available, both in total-field and gradient configurations.
-Most systems (e.g. Geometrics 858, Sensys MXPDA, or Gem Systems GSM-19) utilise Overhauser (Hrvoic, 1989) or alkali (often caesium) vapour (Hardwick, 1984) total-field sensors, i.e., the sensors measure the scalar magnitude of the magnetic field.

-This has the benefits of being stable, absolute measurements insensitive to sensor orientation when measuring the magnetic field and minimally sensitive when measuring the total vertical gradient, i.e., the vertical gradient of the total field, or TVG.
-Other systems, like the US Geological Survey TMGS system (Bracken and Brown, 2005) or the Foerster Ferex (www.foerstergroup.com), use fluxgate sensors (Gavazzi et al., 2016), which are inherently vector sensors and have a lower power consumption relative to traditional alkali vapour systems.
+Most systems (e.g. Geometrics 858, Sensys MXPDA, or Gem Systems GSM-19) utilise Overhauser (Hrvoic, 1989) or caesium vapor of being stable, absolute measurements insensitive to sensor orientation when measuring the magnetic field and minimally sensitive when measuring the total vertical gradient, i.e., the vertical gradient of the total field, or TVG.
+Other systems, like the US Geological Survey TMGS system (Bracken and Brown, 2005) or the Foerster Ferex (www.foerstergroup.com), use fluxgate sensors (Gavazzi et al., 2016), which are inherently vector sensors and have a lower power consumption.